Estimate Time7 min

 1. If you've lost income, borrowing money, particularly at a high interest rate, can be risky.
 Debt can quickly snowball if you're not able to pay it off at the end of the month.

-2. If you already have a lot of debt, relying on credit or loans in an emergency puts you further in the hole, which just makes it that much harder to get out.
+2. If you already have a lot of debt, relying on credit cards or loans in an emergency can add to your financial burden

 3. Credit may not be as available in a global economic downturn.
 Lenders may reel in lines of credit in difficult economic times so it may not always be a failsafe.